 4. The Principle of Adaptation

 According to this principle, the body adjusts predictably to the increased hold or complexity of the asanas.
-Through the repeated practice of the yoga poses, the body adjusts to the overload.
+Through the repeated practice of yoga poses, the body adjusts to the overload.
 When the practitioner feels comfortable with his/her yoga practice, it is time to adjust and modify the schedule to stay in line with the principle of overload.
-This will allow the practitioner to keep improving in strength, flexibility, balance and stability.
+This will allow the practitioner to keep improving strength, flexibility, balance, and stability.

 5. The Principle of Use and Disuse